-In view of the above review, samples, and discussion of the genre of literacy Pen-portrait, we can draw the following conclusions: First, the art of Pen-Portrait that al-Bishri and Khairy Shalaby introduced in the twentieth century allowed us to be acquainted with a new different reality about the marginalized people, mainly in Egypt.
-The phenomenon of 'marginalization' is not limited to the deviants only as the marginalized person can also be any ordinary person.
-The common characteristic of the two groups, as Ali Fahmi pointed out, is that they are "far from the productive process" in society.
-Besides, al-Bishri and Shalaby corrected our conception about 'marginalization'.
-Instead of seeing the marginalized as a trivial mass of people in society, we find them as the power that makes the higher classes in society that lead the social relationships.
-Without gaining from the marginalized classes, the higher classes would not be able to achieve their high status.
-The literature of the marginalized and the bottom classes is not a low level or trivial literature as much as it is a realistic literature that is connected to these people.
-Its main function is to introduce the problematics of the life of human beings and his sufferings in the real sense of the word.
+In light of the above review, examples, and discussion of the genre of the literary pen-portrait, it is possible to draw the following conclusions.
+Firstly, the art of the pen-portrait that al-Bishri and Khairy Shalaby introduced in the twentieth century acquainted readers with a new, different reality relating to marginalized people, mainly in Egypt.
+The phenomenon of marginalization is not limited to deviants: any ordinary person can also be marginalized.
+As Ali Fahmi points out, both groups share the characteristic of being “far from the productive process” in society.
+Al-Bishri and Shalaby also corrected our understanding of marginalization.
+Instead of seeing the marginalized as a trivial mass of people in society, we see them as the power that underpins the higher classes in society, those that lead social relationships.
+If the higher classes did not gain from the marginalized classes, they would not be able to achieve their lofty status.
+The literature of the marginalized and the lower classes is not low-level or trivial literature as much as it is a realistic form of literature with a connection to these people.
+Its main function is to introduce the issues of the lives of human beings and their sufferings, in the true sense of the word.

-Second, the Pen-Portrait genre in the form that al-Bishri and Khairy established had spread and became popular in the first half of the twentieth century.
-However, it disappeared from modern Arabic poetry and the writers of our age rarely deal with it.
-In other words, the Pen-Portrait today is still in the frame of Marginalized Literature, which is not sufficiently dealt with by contemporary writers and critics.
-Besides, the dominating literary institute and authority does not show interest in it despite its significance and aesthetics.
+Secondly, the pen-portrait genre in the form that al-Bishri and Khairy established became widespread and popular in the first half of the twentieth century.
+However, it has disappeared from modern Arabic poetry and is rarely used by modern-day writers.
+In other words, the pen-portrait remains a form of marginalized literature which is not sufficiently explored by contemporary writers and critics.
+Furthermore, the dominating literary institute and authority does not show an interest in it, despite its significance and aesthetics.

-Undoubtedly, there are brilliant samples of the art of Pen-Portrait in modern Arabic literature.
-Some of them are devoted to the class of the marginalized and introduce human samples that have significant role in society.
-Yet, these are few samples in relation to other types of writing.
-Some of these samples include: Wujuh Marrat: Portrihat Iraqiyya/ Faces That Have Passed: Iraqi Portraits by the Iraqi writer Abd al-Rahman Majid al-Rabi'i (b.1939).
-The book includes the biographies of a number of Iraqis, most of whom come from the social margin; the book Sayyed al-'Ashira: Nusus Sardiya/ Head of the Clan: Narrative Texts (2011) by the Moroccan poet Muhammad Bo Jubairy (b.
-1956), in which he introduces biographies of people who belong to the village environment and space in which he was born, has grown and has lived so far ; the book: Hikayat Suwar: Ta'weelat Naqdiya/ Stories of Pictures: Critical Interpretations (2009) by Sharaf al-Din Majdolin is a combination between the style of the Portrait and critical analysis in which he recounts the life of Moroccan novelists and poets that influenced himim; the two books of Fi Hadhrat al-Baha: Portrihat bi Hibr al-'Unutha/ In the Presence of Gorgeousness: Portraits by the Ink of Femininity (2015) and Mubdi'un la Yantiqun ‘an al-Hawa: Portrihat Ashiqa/ Creators who Do Not Speak about Love: Portraits in Love (2015) by the Moroccan writer Hassan Birish (1971).
-The books includes portraits of men and women writers from the world of culture and literature in Morocco; the book Portrait (2006) by the Lebanese journalist Marline Khalifa in which she wrote biographies of more than forty Lebanese persons from the fields of politics, society, literature and art.
-Its style is closer to the journalistic style.
+There is no doubt that modern Arabic literature is home to brilliant examples of the art of the pen-portrait.
+Some of them are devoted to the class of the marginalized and introduce human archetypes that play a significant role in society.
+However, these examples are few in number, compared to other types of writing.
+They include Wujuh Marrat: Portrihat Iraqiyya/ Faces That Have Passed: Iraqi Portraits by the Iraqi writer Abd al-Rahman Majid al-Rabi'i (b.1939), which includes the biographies of a number of Iraqis, most of whom come from socially marginalized backgrounds; the book Sayyed al-'Ashira: Nusus Sardiya/ Head of the Clan: Narrative Texts (2011) by the Moroccan poet Muhammad Bo Jubairy (b.
+1956), in which he introduces biographies of people who are part of the village environment and area within which he was born, grew up and has lived to date; the book Hikayat Suwar: Ta'weelat Naqdiya/ Stories of Pictures: Critical Interpretations (2009) by Sharaf al-Din Majdolin is a combination of the style of the pen-portrait and a critical analysis in which he recounts the life of Moroccan novelists and poets that influenced him; the two books Fi Hadhrat al-Baha: Portrihat bi Hibr al-'Unutha/ In the Presence of Gorgeousness: Portraits by the Ink of Femininity (2015) and Mubdi'un la Yantiqun ‘an al-Hawa: Portrihat Ashiqa/ Creators who Do Not Speak about Love: Portraits in Love (2015) by the Moroccan writer Hassan Birish (1971), which include portraits of male and female writers from the world of culture and literature in Morocco; the book Portrait (2006) by the Lebanese journalist Marline Khalifa, in which she wrote biographies of more than forty Lebanese people from the fields of politics, society, literature and art in a style closer to that of journalistic texts.